nixer89/rippled/Builds/linux/README.md

 ##### Option 1: git submodules + add_subdirectory

-First, add the rippled repo as a submodule to your project repo:
+First, add the xrpld repo as a submodule to your project repo:

 ```
-git submodule add -b master https://github.com/xrplf/xrpld.git vendor/rippled
+git submodule add -b master https://github.com/xrplf/xrpld.git vendor/xrpld
 ```

-change the `vendor/rippled` path as desired for your repo layout.
-Furthermore, change the branch name if you want to track a different rippled branch, such as `develop`.
+change the `vendor/xrpld` path as desired for your repo layout.
+Furthermore, change the branch name if you want to track a different xrpld branch, such as `develop`.

-Second, to bring this submodule into your project, just add the rippled subdirectory:
+Second, to bring this submodule into your project, just add the xrpld subdirectory:

 ```
-add_subdirectory (vendor/rippled)
+add_subdirectory (vendor/xrpld)
 ```

-##### Option 2: installed rippled + find_package
+##### Option 2: installed xrpld + find_package

-First, follow the "Optional Installation" instructions above to build and install the desired version of rippled.
+First, follow the "Optional Installation" instructions above to build and install the desired version of xrpld.

 To make use of the installed files, add the following to your CMakeLists.txt file: